Speaker (politics): Westminster

-In the Parliament of the United Kingdom, the Speaker is the individual elected to preside over the elected House of Commons.
+In the Parliament of the United Kingdom, the speaker is the individual elected to preside over the elected House of Commons.
 The speaker is a member of Parliament (MP) and is elected at the beginning of each new parliament by fellow MPs.
-MPs also elect three Deputy Speakers, known as the Chairman of Ways and Means and the First and Second Deputy Chairmen of Ways and Means.
+MPs also elect three deputy speakers, known as the chairman of Ways and Means and the first and second deputy chairmen of Ways and Means.
+The speaker is expected to be politically impartial following their appointment.

 The Lord Speaker is the presiding officer of the House of Lords.
 The presiding officer of the House of Lords was until recently the Lord Chancellor, who was also a member of the government (a cabinet member) and the head of the judicial branch.
 The Lord Chancellor did not have the same authority to discipline members of the Lords that the speaker of the Commons has in that house.
 The Lord Speaker is elected by the members of the House of Lords and is expected to be politically impartial.

-Devolved parliaments
+Devolved legislatures

-The presiding officer of the Scottish Parliament is the president, presiding officer and speaker of the Scottish Parliament.
+The presiding officer of the Scottish Parliament is the speaker of the Scottish Parliament.

 The Llywydd of the Senedd is the speaker of the Senedd, the Welsh parliament.

-The speaker of the Northern Ireland Assembly presides over the Northern Ireland Assembly.
+The speaker of the Northern Ireland Assembly is the speaker of the Northern Ireland Assembly.